ykk136/klogg/DOCUMENTATION.md

 *   Minimize to tray -- if enabled *klogg* will minimize to tray instead of closing main window.
 Use tray icon context menu of `File->Exit` to exit application.
 This option is not available on Mac OS.
-*   Enable multiple windows -- if enabled *klogg* will allow to open more than one main window using `File->New window`.
+*   Enable multiple windows -- if enabled *klogg* will allow opening more than one main window using `File->New window`.
 In this mode last closed windows will be saved to open session on next *klogg* start.
     When exiting *klogg* using `File->Exit` all windows are saved and